Introduction: Glowing Demon Eyes (That Blink!)

 Various types of tape (Duct tape, Masking tape, Packaging-tape, are all useful for different things)

-Computer, to read this Instructable (how are you even reading this without a computer?!?), and so that you can listen to some sweet 80's music on youtube while you're working (or 90's music if you prefer).
+Computer, to read this Instructable (how are you even reading this without a computer?!?), and so you can listen to some sweet 80's music on youtube while you work.

 Step 2: Arduino!